chrisgundling/Udacity-P3-BehavioralCloning/README.md

 ## Cropping
 I cropped off the bottom 20 pixels and the top 40 pixels from each image after augmentation.
 This removed the front of the car and most of the sky above the horizon from the images.
 I did this for the training data, validation data and implemented it in the drive.py script for testing the model.
 ## Re-sizing
 For the NVIDIA model, I stayed consistent with their approach and used images with a height of 66 and width of 200 pixels.
-For the VGG style model I used 128 x 128 images as I had found this to be successful during Udacity’s Challenge #2.
+For the VGG style model I used 64 x 64 images after scaling down the orignal model from Udacity’s Challenge #2.
 I did this for the training data, validation data and implemented it in the drive.py script for testing the model.
 ## Data Augmentation
 I used 7 different augmentation techniques to increase the number of images that the model would see during training.
-This significantly reduced my models tendency to over-fit the data to the point where I saw no performance benefit of using dropout with the NVIDIA model.
+This significantly reduced my model's tendency to over-fit the data to the point where I saw no performance benefit of using dropout with the NVIDIA model.
 The augmentations were performed on the fly using a custom generator/yield method.
 The data augmentation techniques that I implemented were the following:

 1. Perspective/Viewpoint Transformations – Similar to what is described in the NVIDIA paper, I applied rotational perspective transforms to the images.
 The function to perform this operation was provided by Udacity’s Yousuf Fauzan after I met him at the “Outside the Lines” event as he had already implemented this technique for Challenge #2.
 The script uses a rotation matrix to do a perspective transform of varying degree to the image.
-I had to do some tuning to the steering angle adjustment for the perspective transforms as I found that a one to one perspective transform angle to steering angle adjustment was much too large.
+I had to do some tuning to the steering angle adjustment for the perspective transforms as I found that a one-to-one perspective transform angle to steering angle adjustment was much too large.
 I settled on rotating the images uniformly between -80 to 80 degrees.
 I then divided the perspective angle by 200 in order to adjust the steering angle.
 This gave max/min steering angle adjustments of +/- 0.4 units or 10 degrees.

 2. Image flipping – Since the left and right turns in the training data are not even, image flipping was important for model generalization to Track 2.
 I also flipped the sign of the steering angle when an image was flipped.

 3. Left/right camera images – I used the left/right camera images from the car which immediately triples the training data size.
 After closely examining the left/right images and looking for common features to the center images, I estimated that the left right images where offset horizontally from the center camera by approximately 60 pixels.
-Based on this information, I used a steering angle correction of +/- 0.25 units or +/- 6.25 degrees for these left/right images.
+Based on this information, I chose a steering angle correction of +/- 0.25 units or +/- 6.25 degrees for these left/right images.
  - I also tried to implement a speed based steering angle correction since my intuition was that at higher speeds the steering correction should be smaller or more gradual.
 I was surprised to find that I could not get this to work as well as having a constant steering angle correction.
 I think that with further adjustment and better knowledge of the left/right camera image location that this method would work.
  - Speed based steering adjustment was implemented by defining a response time of 2 seconds for the car to return to center.
 As the speed of the car increases, the steering angle needed to return to center in 2 seconds decreases.
 The following diagram then shows how the steering angle correction was calculated: